EXCLUSIVE-India will not extend 2022 deadline for tighter fuel efficiency rules for carmakers

 By Aftab Ahmed and Aditi Shah

-The corporate average fuel efficiency (CAFE) requirements are designed to reduce carbon emissions from vehicles as India pushes auto manufacturers to invest in more fuel-efficient cars or cleaner technologies like electric, biofuels or compressed natural gas.
+The corporate average fuel efficiency (CAFE) requirements are designed to reduce carbon emissions from vehicles as India pushes auto manufacturers to invest in more fuel-efficient cars or in cleaner technologies like electric and hybrid.

 "The deadline to meet CAFE norms will not be extended," a senior government official told Reuters, adding that some concessions could be considered if it sees serious intent by automakers to invest in clean technologies.

-The push to delay the rules by two years is being led by the Society of Indian Automobile Manufacturers (SIAM), an industry group that represents major carmakers in India including top sellers Maruti Suzuki MRTI.NS and Hyundai Motor 005380.KS.
+The push to delay the rules by two years is being led by the Society of Indian Automobile Manufacturers (SIAM), a trade group that represents major carmakers in India including top sellers Maruti Suzuki MRTI.NS and Hyundai Motor Co 005380.KS.

-Executives from Maruti and Mahindra & Mahindra MAHM.NS were part of a SIAM delegation that discussed the matter with transport ministry officials on March 2.
+On March 2, executives from SIAM met India's transport ministry officials to discuss, among other things, a delay in implementation of the norms, three industry sources said.

-India introduced a first phase of CAFE requirements in April 2017, giving carmakers until the end of March next year to cut carbon emissions from new cars to 130 grams per kilometer.
+India introduced the first phase of CAFE rules in April 2017, giving carmakers until the end of March next year to cut carbon emissions from new passenger cars to under 130 grams per kilometer.

-In a second phase starting from April 1, 2022, India has proposed a further cut to 113 grams per kilometer.
+In a second phase starting from April 1, 2022, India has proposed tightening carbon emissions to 113 grams per kilometer.

-Automakers in India including Maruti, Hyundai, Tata Motors TAMO.NS, Volvo VOLVb.ST and Ford Motor F.N are closest to meeting the April 2022 target, according to auto consultancy JATO Dynamics' CAFE report, while Mahindra, Toyota Motor 7203.T and Stellantis STLA.MI have more ground to cover.

-JATO's analysis is based on fuel efficiency data provided by automakers or road transport ministry guidelines.

-Carmakers have argued that they would find it difficult to make further investments to meet the stricter requirements, especially as profits have been hit by slumping sales over the last two years.
+Carmakers have argued that they would find it difficult to make further investments to meet the stricter requirements, especially as profits have been hit by slumping sales over the last two years, three industry sources said.

 An economic slowdown in 2019 and the coronavirus pandemic in 2020 caused annual passenger vehicle sales to fall by around 30% over the period.

-Not extending the deadline would force some companies to invest in cleaner technologies while also adjusting to sell fewer gas-guzzling sport-utility vehicles, which are currently in high demand, said Ravi Bhatia, president for India at JATO.

-Sticking to the deadline, however, would allow India to cut its fuel import bill, curb pollution and meet its carbon reduction targets under the Paris Accord.
+Sticking to the deadline, however, would allow India to cut its fuel import bill and curb pollution.

+Prime Minister Narendra Modi has set aggressive carbon reduction targets under the Paris Accord and not extending the deadline to tighten the CAFE requirements could be part of this agenda, one industry source said.

-"There eventually might be a middle path that does not hurt the companies financially but also allows the government to maintain its aggressive attitude towards carbon reduction," one industry source said.
+"There eventually might be a middle path that does not hurt the companies financially but also allows the government to maintain its aggressive attitude towards carbon reduction," the source said.

-The CAFE rules also aim to bring regulations for carmakers in India in line with global standards.

-Hybrid and electric vehicle sales have increased in Europe, for example, where carmakers face heavy penalities if they don't develop low-emission technology.

 (Reporting by Aftab Ahmed and Aditi Shah; Editing by Kirsten Donovan)